(Published May 2020, supplemented July 2021)

 Adventurous young people could travel in a VW van across the Balkans, through Turkey and Iran to Afghanistan, Pakistan and India.
 Or through the Sahara.

-With the construction of the Berlin Wall on July 13, 1961, Bolshevism, or socialism, showed its ugliest side in the middle of the Cold War, which one is reluctant to remember today.
-Because meanwhile even German politicians dare to deny that the GDR was an injustice state.
+With the construction of the Berlin Wall on July 13, 1961, Bolshevism or socialism showed its ugliest side in the midst of the Cold War, a side that people today are reluctant to remember.
+In the meantime, even top German politicians dare to deny that the GDR was an unjust state.

 The changing world